Chapter 9

 "Seems like a waste, if you ask me, bringing us all the way out here just to kill us."

-"I don't think killing us is their point," I say.
-"I think they want us afraid."
+"I don't think killing us is the point," I say.
+"I think they want us to be afraid."

 "Why?"
 Alec asks, looking at me with curiosity.

 I don't know where I'm going with this other than to a place where I'll sound insane or pitiful.
-Because fear makes you work twice as hard to stay in line sounds like I'm confessing to something buried deep inside me.
+Because fear makes you work twice as hard to stay in line sounds like I'm confessing to something.
 And I might be wrong.
-Maybe they're doing all of this just to mess with us.
+Maybe they're doing this just to mess with us.
 I'm stringing together worlds that have nothing to do with one another.
-Even now, so far away from him, Sam's shadow still reaches me.
+Even now, so far away from him, Sam's shadow still looms over me.

 "I don't know," I say with a shrug, staring at the closed door.
 "It's just a guess."